darinz/DL/05_CNN/03_architecture_evolution.md

 - **Identity mapping**: Preserve information flow
 - **Deep networks**: Enable training of 100+ layer networks

+> **Key Insight:**
+>
+> Residual connections allow gradients to flow directly through the network, making very deep architectures practical.

+---

 ## DenseNet (2017)

 ### Historical Context

 DenseNet, developed by Facebook AI Research, introduced dense connections where each layer connects to all subsequent layers, promoting feature reuse and gradient flow.

+> **Try it yourself!**
+>
+> Visualize the feature maps in a DenseNet.
+How does feature reuse affect the learned representations?

 ### Architecture Overview